learn-co-students/nyc-web-091718/28-functional-programming/README.md

 # Introduction to Functional programming

-- Functional programming is another tool for solving problems.
-So far, we've been introduced to Object Oriented programming in Ruby.
+- So far, we've been introduced to Object Oriented programming in Ruby.
 There is another approach called functional programming.
 Remember that JavaScript allows us to solve problems using both an OO approach and a Functional approach (we'll learn more about OO JavaScript later).
+JavaScript is a multiparadigm language.

   - The key difference between the two paradigms is that Object-Oriented programming focuses on **what our objects are**.
 Perhaps we have an `Animal` class and a `Dog` class that inherits from `Animal`.
 Our classes our concerned with shared functionality and shared state (more on that later)
   - Functional programming on the other hand is primarily concerned with **the behavior of our app** what should this app do, what is the functionality we need.
 Instead of creating classes with shared state and functionality, we might instead rely on a series of functions that can be _composed_ together to solve a particular problem.